owengage/chess/README.md

-# C++ Chess WIP
+# C++ Chess

 A chess game/engine written in C++.
-So far all chess moves have been encoded in the game, allowing a user to generate all possible moves allowable.
+All chess moves have been encoded in the game, allowing a user to generate all possible moves allowable.
 This includes checking for en passant, castling, check, checkmate, and stalemate when no moves are available.
-There is also a PGN parser and validator.
+There is also a PGN parser, PGN validator and Minimax chess engine.

 ## Current work